agraham/PRISM_rtd/docs/map.rst

 Overlays are geographic data layers that can visualized on the map page.
 Overlay options can be added/removed from the map using the Overlay selector in the lower left corner of the map.
 Additional layers can be added using the Add Layer button.

-Data stored within PRISM such as Segments,
+Geographic data stored within PRISM such as Segments, Surveys, Zones, Pits and Photos (Media) can be added as Overlays and selected to view the associated data and reports.

+External layers served to PRISM via a GIS server can added to map as an Overlay to provide additional information and reference for viewing.